shaefelinger/codepedia/src/JS/objects.md

 ## Introduction

-- JavaScript objects are containers storing related data and functionality, extremely powerful in practice.
+- JavaScript objects are containers storing related data and functionality -› extremely powerful in practice.
 - variables in objects are called **properties**
 - functions in objects are called **methods**
 - properties and methods have a **key** and a **value**.
 The key must be unique.
 A key is like a variable name that points to a location in memory that holds a value.